vedph/cadmus-bricks-shell/README.md

 ## History

+- 2023-01-24:
-- 2023-01-24: auto-close scoped pin lookup picker on pick.
+  - auto-close scoped pin lookup picker on pick.
+  - fix location to string for closing brackets.

 ### 1.0.5